Monamoxie/monamoxie/README.md

 ![](./profile-3d-contrib/profile-green-animate.svg)

 ## Open Source Projects 🥇
-There are no Hello world projects here, these projects were developed with a real-word use case in mind.
-All my projects are richly documented.
+There are no "Hello world" projects here, most of the projects you'd find here were developed with a real-word use case in mind.
+And these projects are well documented.

 Each project has it's own JIRA board where I brainstorm, manage and plan feature releases, bug fixes etc